MathPeople/MathPeople.github.io/readmes/tex.md

 # Browser TeX Guide

 This page allows you to enter a problem/solution pair in LaTeX (ish) and save it in the format required for display on the rest of the site.
 Problems are saved in xml files and, as long as you use this editor to obtain them, you don't have to worry about the specific file structure or even what xml is.
 You just enter the TeX, apply the appropriate metadata, and upload the resulting file appropriately.
-There is another readme about how to upload problems to the repository.
+The whatIsGitHub readme describes how to upload problems to the repository.

-LaTeX is completely handled by [MathJax].
+LaTeX is completely handled by MathJax.
 MathJax struggles with dollar signs for math mode.
 This page processes the text so that dollar signs work, but not double dollar signs.
 Don't use double dollar signs.

 If you are writing a problem for a specific qual which is supported on this site, be sure to enter which qual before you do any work.
 This will make sure all the existing metadata corresponding to that qual is loaded and will avoid naming conflicts.